bhumika-1815/bhumika-1815/README.md

 ### Hi there 👋

-I am a Graduate Student pursuing my Master's in Data Science.
+I am a Graduate Student pursuing my Master's in Data Science from George Washington University.